-- 7. Did the participant have one or more A1C results >4% and <15% constrained to codes in HbA1C Laboratory Test value set4 during the observation period(s) ("qualifying A1C result")?
-(Y/N) - o If no, exclude. - If yes, proceed to next step. - 8.
-Did the participant have at least one qualifying A1C result in the observation period over 90 days after the intervention start date?
-(Y/N) - If no, exclude. - o If yes, include the participant in the denominator. - 9.
-What was the difference between the participant's latest pre-intervention A1C result and their latest post-intervention observation period A1C result? - If the difference was greater than or equal to 0.5%, this participant's pre/post change in individual A1C control is classified as "Improved A1C Control."
-Calculate as proportion of denominator. - If the absolute difference was less than 0.5% (<0.5% and >(-0.5%)), this participant's pre/post change in individual A1C is classified as "Maintained A1C Control."
+- 9. Did the participant have at least one qualifying A1C result in the observation period over 90 days after the intervention start date?
+(Y/N) - o If no, exclude. - If yes, include the participant in the denominator. - 10.
+What was the difference between the participant's look-back period A1C result and their observation period A1C result? - If the difference was greater than or equal to 0.5%, this participant's pre/post change in individual A1C control is classified as "Improved A1C Control."
+Calculate as proportion of denominator. - If the absolute difference was less than 0.5% (<0.5% and >(-0.5%)), this participant's pre/post change in individual A1C is classified as "No Change in A1C Control."
 Calculate as proportion of denominator. - If the difference was less than or equal to -0.5%, this participant's pre/post change in individual A1C control is classified as "Degraded A1C."
 Calculate as proportion of denominator.